retailcrm/prestashop-module/README.md

 #### Notice

 * This release contains an experimental feature "corporate customers".
 Use at your own risk.
-* This release only supports RetailCRM API v5.
+* This release only supports Simla.com API v5.

 #### Customization